panoptes/plate-solver/README.md

 Plate Solver
 ============

 An [astrometry.net](http://astrometry.net/) plate-solving service wrapped up in a Docker image.

 This service will watch a directory for incoming files and plate-solve them.

+Canon `CR2` files will be converted to `FITS` before solving.

 ## Using `plate-solver`